Senior Farmers Market Nutrition Program

-Funds are limited so a random selection process is used to select recipients.
+Funds are limited so a random selection process may be used to select recipients.

 How Do I Apply?

-All applications with the exception of the English-Online version are word documents that can be saved and then emailed or mailed.
+All applications with the exception of the English-Online version are PDF documents that can be saved and then emailed or mailed.

 Completed applications can be emailed to: SHS-SpecialProjects@co.snohomish.wa.us

 Or, mailed to: Snohomish County Human Services